How to Install a French Drain in Australia (Step-by-Step)

 Understanding the Drainage Problem

-If your yard turns into a shallow pond after every heavy rain, or you notice water seeping around your home’s foundation, you’re likely dealing with drainage issues.
 Inadequate drainage can lead to serious long-term problems—from soil erosion and landscape damage to structural concerns caused by prolonged moisture exposure.

 Many Sydney homeowners face these challenges, especially in older suburbs where underground drainage systems may not have been designed to handle today’s volume of surface water and excess water runoff.
+If you’re unsure what might be causing the issue, explore the top drainage problems in Sydney homes to better understand what to look for.

 Cross-section of a French drain showing gravel, perforated pipe, and water flow away from a home